lmc2179/lmc2179.github.io/drafts/multiplicative.md

 https://xkcd.com/451/

-# One common reason: Because log-transformed data fits the model assumptions than any other transformation
+# One common reason: Because log-transformed data fits the model assumptions better than any other transformation

 A commonly cited justification for log transforming the response variable is that the OLS assumptions are being violated, and the transformation will remedy this.
 These arguments often go something like: